Edmonds College Logo

 Course Level Objectives

-2. Describe scientific and theoretical basis of addiction models from medicine, psychology, sociology, and other disciplines.
+2. Describe the scientific and theoretical basis of addiction models from medicine, psychology, sociology, and other disciplines.

 3. Explain the general history of licit and illicit drug use in the United States.

-5. Distinguish and describe the potential continuum of drug use, and differentiate drug dependency with the diagnostic criteria for this diagnosis.
+5. Distinguish and describe the potential continuum of drug use, and differentiate diagnostic criteria for the Substance Use Disorder diagnosis.

-7. Summarize general nature of prevention activity and key assessment components.
+7. Summarize the general nature of prevention activity and key assessment components.

-8. Review and discuss the addiction professionals' standards and ethical guidelines established by Washington State and NAADAC.
+8. Explain addiction professionals' standards and ethical guidelines established by Washington State and NAADAC.

 SHS 106: Introduction to Family Support and Prevention